HomeBest and Top of Gardening91 Best Blue Flowers For the Garden

 USDA Zones: 4-9

 Sea Holly is a great choice to create a striking focal point or accent plant.
-One thing to note about Sea Holly is that it has thorny leaves and stems, so be sure to wear gloves and handle it with care.
+It has thorny leaves, so you should wear gloves while handling it.

 84. Spiderwort